Launching a Linux Instance

 - Subnet in <compartment_name>: Select the public subnet that was created with your cloud network.
 If necessary, click Change compartment to switch to the compartment containing the correct subnet.

-In the Add SSH keys section, select one of the following options:
+In the Add SSH keys section, generate an SSH key pair or upload your own public key.
+Select one of the following options:

-Generate SSH keys: If you will connect to the instance using OpenSSH, select this option.
-Click Save Private Key and then save the private key on your computer.
+Generate a key pair for me: Oracle Cloud Infrastructure generates an RSA key pair for the instance.
+Click Save Private Key, and then save the private key on your computer.
 Optionally, click Save Public Key and then save the public key.Caution

-- In the Configure boot volume section, leave all the options cleared.
+- In the Boot volume section, leave all the options cleared.